 For those who do not, or cannot, pass on property assets during their own lifetime, it’s wise to make best use of the residence nil rate band.

 Following years of property price increases, many families have unexpectedly fallen into the realms of IHT.
 In response to this concern, in April 2017 the government introduced the RNRB, which provided homeowners with an additional £100,000 allowance before they are subject to IHT.
-This allowance will increase by £25,000 each year until 2020.
+This allowance increased by £25,000 each year until it reached the full £175,000 in April 2020.
 Further details can be found here.

 Whilst only direct descendants qualify for RNRB, married couples leaving their assets to each other can transfer their RNRB allowance to the surviving spouse, thus doubling their tax-free threshold.